As/Is

 5.31.2015

 I myself picked a BA and two graduate degrees in English Literature over the course of the Aughts.
 This meant that I was reading constantly.
-I managed to assimilate the entire history of poetry in the English language, from Sir Thomas Wyatt the Elder to Tom Eliot to Thom Gunn.
+I managed to assimilate the entire history of poetry and literature in the English language, from Sir Thomas Wyatt the Elder to Tom Eliot to Thom Gunn to (Thomas) Pynchon.
 Yet the movement wound up being a circular one, in that I finished where I had started in the early Aughts— leaning heavily on the major English Romantics (sans Blake) and Milton, and not much else.
-Philosophy I had done a mountain of at PSU, with literary theory under its aegis, and a mid-Aughts foray into Deconstructionism proved fruitful, as did a poetic nod to Logical Positivism.
-Conversely, thousands of pages of novelistic prose and academic criticism did not leave any lasting impression, and academic scholarship ("scholarly rigor") left an unpleasant taste in my mouth, of an enterprise more racket than not.
-I was also, of necessity, steeped in the work of my precise contemporaries, poets born in the 60s, 70s, and 80s; out of this arose P.F.S.
-Post (Philly Free School Post), and avid readers can decide for themselves how relevant this is, with a smattering of occult texts thrown in as well.
+Philosophy I had done a mountain of at PSU, with literary theory under its aegis, and a mid-Aughts foray into Deconstructionism proved fruitful, as did a lyric nod to Logical Positivism.
+Thousands of pages academic criticism did not leave too marked an impression, and academic scholarship ("scholarly rigor") left an unpleasant taste in my mouth, much of the time.
+I was also, of necessity, steeped in the work of my precise contemporaries, writers born in the 60s, 70s, and 80s; out of this arose this, P.F.S.
+Post (Philly Free School Post), and avid readers can decide for themselves how relevant this is.

 Meeting at St. George's

 Seemingly out of nowhere, Matt and I were joined by a third attendee.
 He introduced himself as Dan Baker, painter and musician.
 Dan was another lanky six-footer, with flaming red hair cut into a bob and a red beard to match.
-Dan was a transplant from Chicago, and (he inferred instantly) underworld-consonant.
+Dan was a transplant from Chicago, and (he insinuated instantly) underworld-consonant.
 You could feel the dangerous edges all around him.
 For all of Dan's musical involvements, with Dan (for me) the paintings are the point and, for their elegant simplicity, will eventually come to light.
-As I left St. George's that night, forced to walk to Market East Station sans umbrella, I felt something click that was like having a sudden million dollars in the bank.
+As I left St. George's that night, forced to walk to Market East Station (now Jefferson Station, incidentally) sans umbrella, I felt something click that was like having a sudden million dollars in the bank.
 In the days that followed, I moved my stuff from Glenside to 154 North 21st Street.
 The flat was a studio— but, because the front/facade of the apartment faced east (lots of morning sun) and was all bay windows, and the living room space had loft-level high ceilings, it felt much more loft-ish the right way.
-I was to live in "2A" until mid 2008.
-I also had a gig working at Great Scot Rittenhouse Market off of Rittenhouse Square— B & N would come later that year.
+I was to live in "2A" until mid 2008, when I moved around the corner to 23rd and Arch.

 5.28.2015